Avian Flu & Antarctica

 Zodiac landing on ice in Antarctica

-Antarctica remains open for exploration for the coming 2024/25 season.
-The great size of the Antarctic Peninsula and the number and variety of landing sites along its 450 mile length, give ships great flexibility in avoiding any areas potential affected by Avian Flu.
+Antarctica has remained open for exploration in the 2024/25 season.
+The great size of the Antarctic Peninsula and the number and variety of landing sites along its 450 mile length, give ships great flexibility in avoiding any areas potentially affected by Avian Flu.

 The arrival of Avian Flu has been anticipated and planned for by IAATO and our Antarctic cruise ship operators, with heightened biosecurity measures operating successfully since the end of 2022.
 In addition, cruise operators have a year’s experience operating successfully in South Georgia under Avian Flu management procedures to draw on, enabling them to continue to offer the best of Antarctica to visitors.